axibase/atsd/integration/nmon/file-upload.md

 ## Special Parameters

 * `config` (required) – name of nmon parser configuration in ATSD.
 * `entity` (optional) – name of entity.
-If left blank, the parser will use the host record from the [nmon header](headers.md "Headers") as the entity name.
+If left blank, the parser uses the host record from the [nmon header](headers.md "Headers") as the entity name.
 * `timeZone` (optional) – time zone where the data was recorded.

 Multiple `nmon` files can be uploaded simultaneously if archived.
-It is possible for the archive to contain `nmon` files from multiple hosts.
+The archive may contain multiple `nmon` files from different hosts.
 In this case, leave the entity field blank and the parser will use the host record from the [nmon header](headers.md "Headers") as the entity name.

 ## Supported Compression Formats